Skip to main content

 Ways to create workflows

-1. Code—Using Conductor SDKs, define the workflow in any programming language (Python, Java, JavaScript, C#, Go, Clojure) and register it to the Conductor server.
-Once registered, the JSON workflow definition is generated and saved.
+1. Code: Using Conductor SDKs, define the workflow in any programming language (Python, Java, JavaScript, C#, Go, Clojure) and register it with the Conductor server.
+Once registered, Conductor generates and saves the JSON workflow definition.
 Learn more in Write Workflows as Code.

-2. JSON—Write the workflow in JSON and register it to the Conductor server using the /api/metadata/workflow endpoint.
+2. API: Write the workflow in JSON and register it to the Conductor server using the /api/metadata/workflow endpoint.

-3. Visual workflow editor—Using Conductor UI, define your workflow visually, which is formatted as JSON under the hood.
+• Visual workflow builder: Define your workflow visually, which is formatted as JSON under the hood.

-4. BPMN importer—Convert existing BPMN files into Conductor workflows using the built-in importer.
+4. BPMN importer: Convert existing BPMN (Business Process Model and Notation) files into Conductor workflows using the built-in importer.
 This provides an easy migration path from BPMN-based systems.

 Static vs dynamic workflows